18th Summit of the Non-Aligned Movement: Leaders’ Summit

 The summit's final document ratified on October 26 by the 120 members of NAM, emphasizes strengthen NAM solidarity in combating terrorism while highlighting that terrorism should not be associated with any religion, nationality, civilization or ethnic group.
 It declared the central importance of the development dimensions in trade negotiations and maintain that a successful conclusion of the Doha Development Round.
 Besides, it condemns promulgation and application of unilateral coercive measures against Member States of the Movement.
 Member states called serious, collective efforts to bring a complete end to the Israeli occupation of the Palestinian territory occupied since 1967, including East Jerusalem, in accordance with and in full respect of international law.
-In addition, Member States expressed their regret in regard with the conflict between Armenia and Azerbaijan, Nagorno Karabakh remains unresolved and continues to threaten international and regional peace and security despite of the United Nations Security Council resolutions.
+In addition, Member States expressed their regret in regard with the conflict between Armenia and Azerbaijan, Nagorno Karabakh remains unresolved and continues to threaten international and regional peace and security despite the United Nations Security Council resolutions.

 Other events

 Youth Summit

 The Youth Summit of the Non-Aligned Movement was organized for the first time in NAM's history in Baku on October 24 on the initiative of Azerbaijan.
 Youth from 40 countries participated at the Summit.
 Recommendations to the Summit of Heads of State and Government were presented as a result of the Youth Summit.
 In addition, establishing NAM Youth Network was initiated.